dallinlarsen/offcue-app/README.md

-# offcue
+# Offcue

-offcue is a cross‑platform reminder and scheduling app built with [Expo](https://expo.dev) and React Native.
+Offcue is a cross‑platform reminder and scheduling app built with [Expo](https://expo.dev) and React Native.
 The project uses the Expo Router for navigation and provides a customizable notification system for recurring reminders.

 ## Getting Started

 1. **Install dependencies**

    ```bash
    npm install
    ```

 2. **Start the development client**

    - **iOS**
      ```bash
      npm run ios